Collaborative Multi-Robot Non-Prehensile Manipulation via Flow-Matching Co-Generation: Generative Collaboration

-This decomposition reduces complexity by explicitly modeling structure---where to create contact, and how to move---but still requires continuous contact generation, which unnecessarily reasons over a space larger than the perceptual input space.
+This decomposition reduces complexity by explicitly modeling structure---where to create contact, and how to move---but still requires continuous contact generation, which unnecessarily reasons over a space larger than that perceived.

-\subsubsection{\textbf{Discrete--Continuous Co-Generation (\gcodc{})}}
+\subsubsection{{Discrete--Continuous Co-Generation (\gcodc{})}}

 Our key contribution is the discrete--continuous formulation \gcodc{}, which couples the two components in {different representational spaces}.
 We introduce {discrete contact point generation}, where contacts are selected directly from the finite set of pixels in the observed image.
 We write a state $\contactset{j}$, holding information about $B_{\max{}}$ contact points for an object $\obj{j}{}$, as a sequence of $2B_{\max{}}$ discrete tokens $\{\tok{j}{i}\}_{i=1}^{2B_{\max{}}}$, with each consecutive pair being equivalent to an $(x,y)$ pixel coordinate in the image frame.
 Formally: